Keow Pennywydh

 Penwith is home to many miles of Cornish Hedges, perhaps up to 5,000 miles!
 These stone and earth features are an important part of the Penwith landscape, providing vital field boundaries and forming a key part in Penwith's biodiversity.
 Hedges across Penwith vary in date, however some of the oldest are thought to be around 4000 years old, making them as old as the pyramids in Egypt!

-Beginning with our virtual hedge week in April 2021, this page will share information and resources on Cornish hedges - their structure, history, wildlife and importance.
+This page shares information and resources on Cornish hedges - their structure, history, wildlife and importance.

 What is a Cornish hedge?